Sōtō: Kamakura (1185–1333)

+Starting with Dōgen, a partial lineage chart is as follows:

 Dōgen

 The Caodong-teachings were brought to Japan in 1227, when Dōgen returned to Japan after studying Ch'an in China and settled at Kennin-ji in Kyoto.
 Dōgen had received Dharma transmission from Tiantong Rujing at Qìngdé Temple, where Hongzhi Zhengjue once was abbot.
 Hongzhi's writings on "silent illumination" had greatly influenced Dōgen's own conception of shikantaza.

 Dōgen did return from China with various kōan anthologies and other texts, contributing to the transmission of the koan tradition to Japan.
 In the first works he wrote he emphasised the practice of zazen, which brought him into trouble at Kennin-ji:

 In 1243 Dōgen founded Eihei-ji, one of the two head temples of Sōtō-shū today, choosing...

 Daily routine was copied from Chinese practices, which went back to the Indian tradition:

 Ejō

 Dōgen was succeeded around 1236 by his disciple Koun Ejō (1198–1280), who originally was a member of the Daruma school of Nōnin, but joined Dōgen in 1229.
 Ejō started his Buddhist studies at Mount Hiei, the center of Tendai studies.
-Following his stay there he studied Pure Land Buddhism under Shōkū, whereafter he joined the Daruma school of Nōnin by then led by Kakuan.
+Following his stay there he studied Pure Land Buddhism under Shōkū, whereafter he joined the Daruma school of Nōnin by then led by Kakuan., and later Dōgen's community in 1234.

-Ejō, like Dōgen, believed in the primacy of Zen Buddhism.
-He resisted efforts from outside to water down the tradition with other beliefs.
+Ejō composed a journal in colloquial Japanese called the "The Treasury of the True Dharma Eye: Record of Things Heard" (正法眼蔵随聞記, Shōbōgenzō Zuimonki), or simply Zuimonki for short, recollecting conversations he had with Dōgen.
+The recorded conversations emphasize the primacy of an austere Zen Buddhism, and resisted efforts from outside to incorporate other practices such as building Buddhist statues, or erecting new temples, and contrast with a different journal, the "Record of Final Words [of the founder of Eiheiji]" (御遺言記録, Goyuigon Kiroku), an apocryphal journal attributed to Gikai.